-Tasmania is lucky to still have many areas of natural beauty that are worth protecting.
-If we do nothing, the unique nature, diversity and habitat of Tasmania's natural landscapes will be lost forever and agricultural land will become less productive.
+Tasmania is lucky to still have many areas of natural biodiversity that are worth protecting.
+If we do nothing, Tasmania's unique natural landscapes will be lost forever and agricultural land will become less productive.
 Every moment we ignore weeds, the further they spread.